WHEN YOU DECIDE TO SELL YOUR REAL ESTATE INVESTMENT IN LOS CABOS MEXICO

 Lastly you will be paying the Real Estate commission that you agree to in the listing contract with your Realtor and Broker in Mexico plus IVA Tax.

 The closing time frame once you have an accepted sales contract typically is averaging 60 days.
-Throw in some Mexican Financing on the part of the buyer and the time frame may average 120 days.
-If your title is held by a trust bank such as HSBC or ScotiaBank your closing time frame may average 7 months or so.
+Throw in some Mexican Financing on the part of the buyer and the time frame may average 180 days.
+If your title is held by a trust bank such as HSBC your closing time frame may average 7 months or up to 1 year to process the cancellation of your trust and the transfer of the property to the buyer under a new trust bank.
+There are also additional fee's to the seller related to the cancellation of the HSBC trust, expect to pay additional sellers fee's in the range of $3600.00 for this process, ask me for more details.
 Good to know when you can expect your Dinero!

 YOUR Los Cabos Real Estate Professional